Looker Studio

 2. In the connector gallery, select Build Your Own (Partner Connectors).

-Repeat this process for each data source you want to add, or use the All Operations (Combined) mode if you prefer a unified data source.
+Repeat this process for each data source you want to add.

 Available SE Ranking connectors and operations